janritter/snipper/README.md

 [![CircleCI](https://circleci.com/gh/janritter/snipper/tree/main.svg?style=svg)](https://circleci.com/gh/janritter/snipper/tree/main)

-> Tool to get various snippets directly from your CLI
+> Tool to get code / config snippets from various collections

+> **Warning**
+> This project is still in the very early alpha phase and currently more like a proof of concept of the idea.
+Please expect breaking changes and changes in functionality for versions below 1.0.0.

-## Prerequisites
+## Prerequisites for development
-- TODO
+- Golang 1.18

 ## Installation via go